TJ-Solergibert/Megatron-debug/README.md

 ## Training
 Once we have created all the communication groups, the model, optimizer, and datasets, we can finally begin the training of the model.

-Megatron distinguishes between 3 different configurations to carry out the forward and backward pass during training, depending on whether we have pipeline parallelism or not and if we run an interleaved 1F1B schedule or not (check Section 2.2 of [[2]](https://arxiv.org/pdf/2104.04473.pdf)).
-In this project, since we only have one GPU, we will analyze the simplest case without pipelining ([`forward_backward_no_pipelining`](https://github.com/TJ-Solergibert/Megatron-debug/blob/92ad4c98b2634d674f64c12cbe45671768f2ccfd/megatron/core/pipeline_parallel/schedules.py#L283)).
+Megatron distinguishes between 3 different configurations to carry out the forward and backward pass during training, depending on whether we have pipeline parallelism and if we run an interleaved 1F1B schedule or not (check Section 2.2 of [[2]](https://arxiv.org/pdf/2104.04473.pdf)).
+First, we will analyze the simplest case without pipelining ([`forward_backward_no_pipelining`](https://github.com/TJ-Solergibert/Megatron-debug/blob/92ad4c98b2634d674f64c12cbe45671768f2ccfd/megatron/core/pipeline_parallel/schedules.py#L283)).

 <!-- omit in toc -->
 Below is Megatron-LM's original README.